Bonus Bill of 1817: Political legacy

 For most scholars, the failure of the Bonus Bill marks the end of efforts to establish a federal system of internal improvements, but that view is not supported by subsequent events and the growth in federal spending on them.
 While President James Monroe's announced support for the bonus bill veto slowed improvements legislation during the early part of his administration, the first salvo arrived on March 14, 1818, when the House passed a resolution declaring that Congress had the power to appropriate money for the construction of roads and canals and for the improvement of watercourses.
 On May 4, 1822, Monroe vetoed a bill to fund and collect tolls on the Cumberland Road.

 In an unprecedented step, the president used the occasion to present a report titled "Views of the President of the United States on the Subject of Internal Improvements."
 In the critical document, Monroe made clear that the Constitution did not empower Congress to establish any system of internal improvements, but he stated, "To the appropriation of the public money to improvements,...
 I do not see any well-founded constitutional objection...."
-Additional internal improvements legislation would lster follow.
+Additional internal improvements legislation would later follow.